tapio/live-server/README.md

 * `--port=NUMBER` - select port to use (can also be done with PORT environment variable)
 * `--host=ADDRESS` - select host address to bind to, default: 0.0.0.0 ("any address")
 * `--no-browser` - suppress automatic web browser launching
+* `--browser=BROWSER` - specify browser to use instead of system default
 * `--quiet` - suppress logging
 * `--open=PATH` - launch browser to PATH instead of server root
 * `--ignore=PATH` - comma-separated string of paths to ignore